AmiliaApp/amilia-fee-calc/README.md

 ### No transpilation, no fuss
 Javascript is interpreted.
 Fuck transpilation, uglification and source maps.
 Keep things simple.
 *Fortunately the ES6 feature I use (template literals) is supported by all major browsers

+## Contributing
+Do you have ideas to make this code better or simpler?
+Or maybe to make the UI sexier?
+Fork this repo and contribute.